Home Page Link AgBioWorld Home Page

 Late last week, about a dozen scientists decided to respond in the form of a scientist Joint Statement, which you can read below.

-If you would like to add your name to this AgBioView counter-statement, please contact us.
+contact us.
 I also encourage you to send your comments on this issue for posting on AgBioView to agbioworld@yahoo.com.

 I thank all the scientists who have signed AgBioView statement.